 Editing fully designed templates

-The personal covers, event covers, and group covers are categories within templates; each type has different dimensions they’re designed to fit.
+The Personal Covers, Event Covers, Page Covers, and Group Covers are categories within templates; each type has different dimensions they’re designed to fit.

 To replace an image showing in your template, click it in the design (or click its layer in the Layers palette).
-The Graphic palette then appears; click Replace in the Basic tab and choose Computer or Hub to pull the photo from where it’s stored.
+The Image palette then appears — use it to replace photos, remove their backgrounds (pro subscribers only), or to modify the size or special effects like drop shadow or outline.

 Edit any text in the design by selecting it and typing new text over it.
 Add any effects you wish to your layers.
-Click Export, above the image, to save to your computer as a PNG or JPEG so you you can upload it to Facebook.
+Click Download to save to your computer as a PNG or JPG so you you can upload it to Facebook.

 Tip: To delete a layer, click it in the Layers palette, then click the garbage can at the bottom of the palette.

-Navigate to the collage template you want using the steps above.
-Swap in your own images in a collage by clicking a grey rectangle in the design, then click Replace in the Graphics palette and navigate to Hub or your computer to grab the image you’re adding.
-Repeat until all the grey rectangles are replaced.
+Navigate to the collage template you want to use by browsing or typing "facebook blank" into the search box.
+Swap in your own images in a collage by clicking a gray rectangle in the design, then click Replace image in the Image palette and navigate to a new photo — from cloud storage, your computer, or try a stock photo.

-Tweak each image to your heart’s content with effects, text, and touch up tools and —hey, why not add a graphic or two?
-Click Export above the design to save to your computer as a PNG or JPEG, then upload it to Facebook.
+Tweak each image to your heart’s content with effects, text, and touch up tools and — hey, why not add a graphic or two (we have over 8,000 to choose from!)?
+Click Download above the design to save to your computer as a PNG or JPG, then upload it to Facebook.

 You can bang out a Facebook cover on the go with our mobile app, using a mighty fine presized blank canvas.
 Though these aren’t technically templates, they are equally useful, streamlined options for crafting an awesome FB cover.